alihadadifard/Network-Security/questions/questions.md

 Question 001
+0. What is network?
+.
+A network is a group of devices connected together so they can exchange information and communicate with each other.

 1. What is a LAN?
+ .
+LAN stands for Local Area Network.
+ .
+It is a network that connects devices within a limited area such as a home, office, or campus.

 2. What is a Router?
+.
+A router is a device that connects different networks together.
+.
+Its job is to forward packets between networks.

 3. What is a Switch?
+.
+LAN stands for Local Area Network.
+.
+It is a network that connects devices within a limited area such as a home, office, or campus.

 4. What is a Client?
+.
+A client is a device or application that requests a service.
+.
+Example: a web browser requesting a webpage.

 5. What is a Host?
+.
+A host is any device connected to a network that has an IP address.
+.
+Examples: computers, laptops, servers, printers.

 6. What is a Server?
+.
+A server is a device or application that provides services to clients.
+.
+Examples: web servers, mail servers, file servers.

 7. What is a Firewall?
+.
+A firewall is a security system that monitors and controls incoming and outgoing network traffic.
+.
+It can allow or block traffic based on security rules.

 8. What is an NGFW?
+.
+NGFW stands for Next Generation Firewall.
+.
+It is an advanced firewall that can inspect applications, detect malware, and provide intrusion prevention in addition to traditional filtering.